-2. Number of Processes
+Number of Processes

 The default limits on the number of processes are adequate for up to about 250 GemStone users, for configurations establishing security via captive account.
-To allow more processes for the GemStone administrative userid, increase the settings for kern.maxprocperuid and kern.maxproc in /etc/sysctl.conf.
+To allow more processes for the GemStone administrative userid, increase the settings for kern.maxprocperuid and kern.maxproc.